monkiato/board-game-framework/README.md

 the different states the game will use and executors associated to each state, as well for other custom components required to control the game logic.

-the abstract controller contains an internal player turn controller that works based on the list of player passed in the constructor.
+The abstract controller contains an internal player turn controller that works based on the list of player passed in the constructor.

 How to extend the game state controller: